 8. Pink 70W tile from B&W tile.

-9. Rejuvenation Starburst towel racks.
-From day one, these have been the towel bars for me.
+9. Rejuvenation Starburst towel racks (now discontinued) From day one, these have been the towel bars for me.

 Are you wondering how all of this will come together?
 Above is a little mock up of the type of bath cabinet that I’m planning to construct.
 It will be situated between the outer wall and wall separating it from the shower instead of free standing as shown in the picture.
 This retro modern bathroom vanity has the look of a dresser, but will be constructed in place — as a custom built in.
 The legs will be coming from TableLegs.com.
 To save myself — a novice carpenter — too much stress, interior drawer boxes will be purchased pre-made.